Maida Coleman

 Maida Coleman (born July 1, 1954) is a Democratic politician from Missouri.
+She previously held office in the Missouri House of Representatives and Missouri Senate, where she was the first African American woman to serve as Senate Minority leader.
+She currently serves on the Missouri Public Service Commission.

+Education

+Coleman is a graduate of Lincoln University of Missouri with a degree in journalism.
+Before entering public office, she worked as a clerk for the Missouri Public Service Commission and had management roles in the Missouri Secretary of State office and the St. Louis Housing Authority.

+Political career

 Coleman was first elected to public office in 2000, when she was elected to the Missouri House of Representatives from the 63rd district.
 In 2002, Coleman won a special election to the Missouri Senate, representing the 5th district.
-Coleman represented the 5th district in the Missouri Senate until 2009, and from 2004 to 2008 she served as the minority leader.
-She was the first African American woman to serve as Senate Minority Leader in the Missouri Senate.
-Coleman has served on the Missouri Public Service Commission since she was appointed to the commission in 2015.
+Coleman represented the 5th district in the Missouri Senate until 2009.
+She was the first African American woman to serve as Minority Leader in the Missouri Senate, serving from 2004 to 2008.

+In the Senate, Coleman sponsored the "hot weather rule" to prevent utility companies from shutting service during extreme temperatures.
+She also sponsored legislation to protect children from lead poisoning.

 While in the Missouri Senate, Coleman served on the following committees: